awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 data and the transformations we will need to apply to the features and any encoding needed for labels.
 We support both the `GConstruct configuration format <https://graphstorm.readthedocs.io/en/latest/configuration/configuration-gconstruction.html#configuration-json-explanations>`_
-, and the library's own GSProcessing format, described in :doc:`/gs-processing/developer/input-configuration`.
+, and the library's own GSProcessing format, described in :ref:`GSProcessing Input Configuration<input_configuration>`.

 .. note::
     We expect end users to only provide a GConstruct configuration file,